metamn/react/content/blog/on-design-systems/index.md

 Design systems bring a novel approach to UI/UX design and development &mdash; to solve its inherent consistency and scalability problems.

 As of today, dedicated companies &mdash; with resources &mdash; can afford their own custom design system.
-This must change.
+Others copy or innovate.

 The series walks-through the problem in-depth, from the viewpoint of all stakeholders.

-And proposes a simple solution, of recent origin, for companies with less resources to roll their own.
+And proposes a solution &mdash; of recent origin &mdash; to help companies with less resources to roll their own.

 ## 1. Workflow, practices and deliverables